emmanuel-bv/iotedge-iva-nano/README.md

 - **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which are provided in this workshop.
 - **A laptop**: You need a laptop to connect to your Jetson Nano device and see its results with a browser and an ssh client.
 - **VLC**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
 [Install VLC](https://www.videolan.org/vlc/index.html) if you dont have it yet.
-- **Access to IoT Central**: Jetson Nano devices have been prepared to connect to the following IoT Central application: [https://deepstream-on-iot-edge.azureiotcentral.com/](https://deepstream-on-iot-edge.azureiotcentral.com/).
+- **Have an Azure subscription**: Jetson Nano devices have been prepared to connect to the following IoT Central application: [https://deepstream-on-iot-edge.azureiotcentral.com/](https://deepstream-on-iot-edge.azureiotcentral.com/).
 Please ask for help if you cannot login to this application with your Microsoft account.

+## Setup a new IoT Central app
+Let's create a new IoT Central app to which we will connect our Jetson Nano later on.

+### Create a new IoT Central app
+We'll start from a pre-built template of IoT Central, which already includes an application to see and command a video analytics solution running on the NVIDIA Jetson Nano.
+- From your browser, go to: https://apps.azureiotcentral.com/build/new/2b52603e-2eed-4e80-8b4b-b92b57032b17
+- Give a name and URL to your application
+- Select your Azure subscription (you can opt-in for a 7 day free trial)
+- Select your location
+- Click on `Create`

+### Create an IoT Edge device from your IoT Central app
+We'll create a new IoT Edge device in your IoT Central application that will enable to the NVIDIA Jetson Nano to connect to IoT Central.

+- Go to the `Devices` tab
+- Select the `NVIDIA Jetson Nano (Airlift) v3` device template
+- Click on `New`
+- Give a name to your device by editing the `Device ID` and the `Device name` fields (let's use the same name for both of these fields in this workshop)
+- Click on `Create`
+- Click on your new device
+- Click on the `Connect` button in the top right corner
+- Copy your `ID Scope` value, `Device ID` value and `Primary key` value and save them for later.

 ## Setting up your device